Alexey Pajitnov: Personal life

-Pajitnov moved to the United States in 1991, was naturalized as a U.S. citizen and now resides in Clyde Hill, Washington.
-He has a wife, Nina, with whom he had two sons named Peter and Dmitri.
-Dmitri died in a skiing accident on Mount Rainier in 2017.
+Pajitnov moved to the United States in 1991, was naturalized as a U.S. citizen and now lives in Clyde Hill, Washington.
+He has a wife, Nina, with whom he has two sons Pyotr and Dmitry (November 4, 1986 – July 3, 2017).
+Dmitry died in a skiing accident on Mount Rainier in 2017.

 Political views

-After the 2022 Russian invasion of Ukraine, Pajitnov issues a statement condemning the war that called Vladimir Putin a "soulless crazy dictator" and that "his hateful regime will fall down and the normal peaceful way of living will be restored in Ukraine and, hopefully in Russia."
+After the Russian invasion of Ukraine in 2022, Pajitnov issued a statement condemning the war and stating that he was "sure that Putin and his hateful regime will fall down and the normal peaceful way of living will be restored in Ukraine and, hopefully, in Russia".

 Games

 Awards and recognition

 In 1996, GameSpot named him as the fourth most influential computer game developer of all time.
 In March 2007, he received the Game Developers Choice Awards First Penguin Award.
 The award was given for pioneering the casual games market.

 In June 2009, he received the honorary award at the LARA - Der Deutsche Games Award in Cologne, Germany.
 In 2012, IGN included Pajitnov on their list of 5 Memorable Video Game Industry One-Hit Wonders, calling him "the ultimate video game one-hit wonder."

-On 2015, Pajitnov won the Bizkaia Award at the Fun & Serious Game Festival.
+In 2015, Pajitnov won the Bizkaia Award at the Fun & Serious Game Festival.

+Pajitnov was portrayed by Russian actor Nikita Yefremov in the 2023 movie Tetris, a dramatised retelling of the licensing bidding war for Tetris in the late 1980s.